deco3500-2017/team-apollo/README.md

 ### 4.4 Discord

 Where team members may determine it is more effective to communicate via voice, in scenarios where team meetings aren't an option, they make use a discord channel to communicate.
-Key Decisions determined within these chats should be written down within the team's Google Drive Folder.
+Examples of this circumstance may be to discuss the implementation of a new feature, where it would be too hard and time consuming to communicate via Slack.
+Any key decisions determined within these voice chats should be shared via the Slack channel.

 ## 5.0 Project Plan